 Bill Haast, a famous snake handler who died at age 100 was known for milking up to 100 snakes a day.
 At this rate, you can imagine he would get bitten often.
 Realizing this, he first started in 1948 injecting himself with increasing doses of diluted cobra venom in order to develop his own immune resistance.
 By the time he died – of natural causes, we need to add – Haast had survived 172 bites from many of the world’s deadliest snakes, including a blue krait, a king cobra, and a Pakistani pit viper.
-Actually, he even flew around the world and donated his blood for direct transfusion, thus saving 21 victims.
+He even flew around the world and donated his blood for direct transfusion, thus saving 21 victims.